 The Challenge of Connection

 Loneliness is a real obstacle that can stall inner work.
 Meaningful relationships aren’t a distraction — they’re fuel for growth.
-Understanding relationship dynamics and compatibility can help you build the supportive connections you need.3
+Understanding relationship dynamics and compatibility can help you build the supportive connections you need3.
+Explore ways to improve connection in our relationships guide.

 What is self-realization in one sentence?